CallMeHK/campy/notes/index.md

 Colt approaches the party, badly beaten.
 He wears a torn up wife beater and a plaid kilt that doesnt leave much to the imagination.
 His hammer is crimson with yellow trim, inscribed with `unionize or die` along the hilt.
 You notice colt is bleeding and pretty beaten up - something strange though, some of the blood is black.

  - "Hey yall, I know its been a rough day for both of us.
-I know yall are mercenaries, i know yall didnt know who this job was for.
+Yall are mercenaries, i know yall didnt know who this job was for.
 Been runnin raids on these caravans for nearly half a year now."
 Stops and pulls out a syringe, plunges it into his arm and gasps.
 Wounds begin to close up, black bile leaks from his eyes.
 "Yer day aint over yet.
 Im here to give you a choice that you dont have much time to think over.
 Force Grey is on their way now - you can either stay here, and deal with the consequences of losing these convoys.
 Or you can come with us, and get outta town.
 Have an opportunity to lie low, stick it to the man. "
  - "Im leaving with that caravan no matter what." there are 8 rag tag soldiers behind him.

 ### Choice 1: Wait for Force Grey